Mathematics 2D: Mathematical Methods and Modelling MATHS2033

 Are reassessment opportunities available for all summative assessments?
 No

 Reassessment will not be available for continuous assessment.
 Immediate feedback will be given to students at the assignment deadline, and it is not practical to set multiple versions of each of these exercises.

 In total 80% of the assessment can be repeated for students not reaching the threshold grade.

 Note that students are required to submit 75% of the assessments in order to receive a grade for the course.
 Accordingly, students who have a substantial period of illness and have all eAssignments and tutorial group work MV'ed, will not be in danger of failing to receive credits.

-This course aims to introduce theory and methods used in mathematical modelling.
-The first part of the course aims to provide an introduction to the modelling of populations using difference and differential equations.
-Students will learn to construct the solution of the equations arising in such models and qualitatively analyse these solutions.
-The second part of the course aims to teach students important methods from calculus that are used in mathematical modelling.
-These include: analysis of local minima and maxima of functions, Fourier series and integral transforms.
+This course aims to introduce aspects of the theory and methods used in mathematical modelling.
+The course first aims to provide an introduction to dynamical systems associated with mathematical models.
+Students will learn to construct the solution of the ordinary differential equations arising in such models and qualitatively analyse these solutions.
+The course then aims to provide an introduction to Fourier series, Fourier and Laplace transforms, including their use in simplifying and solving differential equations.

 Intended Learning Outcomes of Course